Scrambling and Entangling Spinning Particles: Gravity amplitudes and the Eikonal approximation

 For notational brevity, keeping the above in mind, later in this paper we still work in the unit $\hbar =1$ and the classical limit can be equivalently viewed as a large-impact parameter limit.
 In other words, $1/|b|$ plays the role of $\hbar$.
 Schematically, the amplitude in impact parameter space admits a double expansion in both $G_N$ and $|b|$ as follows,

-where $f$'s are functions of the kinematics and spin degrees of freedom.
+where $f$'s are functions of the kinematics and spin degrees of freedom, $S^\mu$ denotes the spin operator of either of the particles and $\epsilon$ denotes the regulator in dimensional regularization.
 The superscripts indicate the so-called \emph{superclassical}, \emph{classical} and \emph{quantum} contributions.
 It is straightforward to observe from the tree-level amplitude~(\ref{eq:Mbar}) that in $f_0^{\text{cl.}}$ for each spin operator acquires a factor of $(\hat{b}\cdot S)/ (|b|m_{1,2})$ where $\hat{b}^\mu = b^\mu/|b|$.
 This factor is taken to be of $\mathcal O(1)$.
-We have also checked that $f_1^{\text{cl.}}(b,S)$ behaves the same way as the power of spin vectors increases~\cite{Bern:2020buy,Bern:2022kto,Chung:2019duq,Chung:2020rrz,Chen:2021qkk}.
+We have also checked that $f_1^{\text{cl.}}(b,S)$ is a sum over monomials of the same power counting, namely a scalar containing one power of $\hat{b^\mu}/|b|$ and one power of $S^\mu$ ~\cite{Bern:2020buy,Bern:2022kto,Chung:2019duq,Chung:2020rrz,Chen:2021qkk}.
+These monomials are all of $\mathcal O(1)$.
+Schematically we will denote them all as $(\hat{b}S)/(|b| m_{1,2})$.
 We believe that the behaviour of the spin-dependence in $f^{\text{scl.}}_1(b,S)$ can be obtained from (\ref{eq:ampvseikonal}) in order to have the consistent exponentiation~\cite{DiVecchia:2021bdo,Heissenberg:2021tzo,DiVecchia:2022nna}.
 Consequently, although the phase $\chi$ is only an expansion in $G_N$ and is universal in $\hbar$ or $1/|b|$, higher-order corrections to the factor $e^{i\chi}$ contain superclassical terms which are exponentiation of lower orders.
 They are usually discarded when discussing the classical EFT of a quantum field theory, as they provide no new information.
 However they are present in the eikonal amplitudes nonetheless and are in fact stronger than the classical contributions.
 In the following sections of this manuscript, we will see that these superclassical terms, together with those arising from $\chi\chi^\dagger$ which are of the same order in both $G_N$ and $1/|b|$, give the leading contribution to entropies induced by the eikonal amplitudes.

 In order to discuss the non-relativistic and the high-energy limits of these entropies, we take a closer look at the dependence of $m_{1,2}\sim m$ and $p = |\vec{p}_1| = |\vec{p}_2|$ in the tree and one-loop amplitudes~\cite{Bern:2020buy,Bern:2022kto,Chung:2019duq,Chung:2020rrz,Chen:2021qkk}.
 In the non-relativistic regime $p\ll m$ ($\cosh\Theta \rightarrow 1$), we count the powers of $m$ and $p$ in the amplitudes and have